niels-slotboom/notes/Submanifolds.typ

 $
   macron(R)(X,Y)Z = [mnabla_X,mnabla_Y] Z - mnabla_[X,Y]Z.
 $
 We refer to $macron(R)$ as the _intrinsic (Riemann) curvature_ of the foliation $Sigma$.
-On any individual leaf $Sigma_(t)$, $macron(R)$ is simply the Riemann tensor of the induced Levi-Civita connection---that is, the curvature one would assign having access only to the intrinsic geometry, i.e., without any knowledge of the ambient geometry.
+On any individual leaf $Sigma_(t)$, $macron(R)$ is simply the Riemann tensor of the induced connection---that is, the curvature one would assign having access only to the intrinsic geometry, i.e., without any knowledge of the ambient geometry.

 Since both metric compatibility and absence of torsion are properties $mnabla$ inherits from $nabla$, the fully covariant tensors $R(W,Z,X,Y)$ as well as $macron(R)(W,Z,X,Y)$ exhibit the same algebraic symmetries (cf. previous section).
 In the case that $nabla$ is the Levi-Civita connection associated to the metric $g$ on $cal(M)$, then $mnabla$ is the Levi-Civita connection associated to the induced metric $gamma = iota^* g$ on the leaves of the foliation.
 This makes the components of $macron(R)$ computable entirely from the components of the induced metric, due to the relationships
 $